luisdiogo2071317/azure-docs.pt-pt/articles/site-recovery/physical-to-azure-failover-failback.md

 A ativação pós-falha e a reativação pós-falha têm quatro fases:

-1. **Fazer a ativação pós-falha para o Azure**: fazer a ativação pós-falha de máquinas do site no local para o Azure.
+1. **Efetuar a ativação pós-falha para o Azure**: Pós-falha de máquinas do site no local para o Azure.
-2. **Voltar a proteger as VMs do Azure**: voltar a proteger as VMs do Azure, para que comecem a ser replicadas novamente para VMs de VMware no local.
+2. **Voltar a proteger VMs do Azure**: Voltar a proteger as VMs do Azure, para que comecem a ser replicadas novamente para VMs de VMware no local.
-3. **Fazer a ativação pós-falha no local**: executar uma ativação pós-falha para fazer a reativação pós-falha do Azure.
+3. **Efetuar a ativação pós-falha no local**: Execute uma ativação pós-falha, reativação pós-falha do Azure.
-4. **Voltar a proteger VMs no local**: depois de dados falhou, novamente, voltar a proteger as VMs do VMware no local que falharam ao, para que comecem a ser replicadas para o Azure.
+4. **Voltar a proteger VMs no local**: Depois de dados falhou, novamente, voltar a proteger as VMs do VMware no local que falharam ao, para que comecem a ser replicadas para o Azure.

 ## <a name="verify-server-properties"></a>Verifique se as propriedades do servidor